maxmind/minfraud-api-perl/README.md

         license_key => 'abcdef123456',
     );

-    # Request hashref must contain a 'device' key, with a value that is a
+    # Request HashRef must contain a 'device' key, with a value that is a
-    # hashref containing an 'ip_address' key with a valid IPv4 or IPv6 address.
+    # HashRef containing an 'ip_address' key with a valid IPv4 or IPv6 address.
     # All other keys/values are optional; see other modules in minFraud perl API
     # distribution for details.